owainkenwayucl/quantumexperiments/qlm_mult/README.md

 ## 6. Making *c* a `Qint` ([`circuit_q_r_register.py`](circuit_q_r_register.py), [`circuit_q_r_register_noinline.py`](circuit_q_r_register_noinline.py))

 Because MyQLM is closed source it is impossible to see what the `mult_const` routine is doing and so I took a look at implementing the problem in QISKIT to see if I could replicate the behaviour.
 The guide I found to multiplying numbers with the equivalent routine set wires directly (it's not clear to me if QISKIT has an equivalent of `Qint` but I didn't look very hard) and in fact effectively multiplied two `Qint`s together.
-So I thought it was worth a shot in myQLM.
+So I thought it was worth a shot in MyQLM.
 To multiply two `Qint` "registers" together you use  [qftarith.mult](https://myqlm.github.io/qat-lang-arith.html#qat.lang.AQASM.qftarith.mult):

 ```python
 x = prog.qalloc(ans_size, QInt, reverse_bit_order=True)